-After retiring from professional cycling at the end of 2015, both Alex Clements and Campbell Flakemore moved to Melbourne from their island home of Tasmania, Australia.
+Alex Clements and Campbell Flakemore are former professional cyclists.
+After retiring from cycling at the end of 2015, they both moved to Melbourne from their island home of Tasmania, Australia.

-Still harbouring a love for cycling, Clements, Flakemore, and a group of other current and former riders, would converge on Stanley Street near Hawthorn.
+At a townhouse, on Stanley Street near Hawthorn, Clements, Flakemore and other current and former riders would regularly meet.
 Here, they'd chat about racing, the future of the sport, the challenges of pro-life, and debrief about how their mates were going as they raced around the world.

-After many gatherings, they realised that there weren't any cycling media platforms that approached the sport in this way: in an social, authentic and relaxed manner, where honest inside perspectives could be shared.
+After many gatherings, they realised that there weren't many media platforms that approached cycling in this way: in an social, authentic and relaxed manner, where honest inside perspectives could be shared.

 As a young boy Campbell participated in many sports.
 Basketball, AFL, Squash, Cricket and Soccer.
 He went on to represent Tasmania at u14 and u15 level at soccer, but being only 5ft7 at the time, his progress halted there.
 He took up cycling at the age of 16, gaining interest from his Dad who was a casual cyclist and raced on sporadic weekends.
 His pathway started at local level racing and went on to race at the u19 National Championships and the Tour of Tasmania with the Tasmanian Institute of Sport.
 He was then signed to the Genesys Wealth Advisors squad (now Bennelong - Swiss Wellness) in 2011.
 He raced with Genesys for 2 years before progressing to the Jayco-AIS u23 program, where he lived and race in Europe for a further two years.
 He was the u23 Time Trial World champion in 2014 and went on to ride for the BMC Racing Team for one year in 2015.